Silent Flight at the Nationals.

 “Silent Flight” is a term which covers competitions where, although an electric motor is used to gain height in most categories, the vast majority of the flight is done in gliding mode and is therefore silent.
 Originally model gliders were towed aloft using a line, very much like a kite, then released to fly as a glider and while “towline glider” as a class still exists, most models are electric launched.
 Recent improvements in battery and motor technology have resulted in models as large as 4 metres wingspan being launched to 200 metres by a motor/battery/controller package weighing as little as 250gm.

 The contests themselves take place on the same 3 days as the Main Nationals and comprise some 7 events.
 Usually 2 per day, flown simultaneously so there should always be something to watch and talk to the competitors about.

 Provisional Timetable (to be confirmed)

 2metre Electric Soaring.
-This competition starts about 1pm and is for 2m span models flying to 200m height under electric power for a maximum of 30seconds, then gliding for a total of 10 minutes before doing a precision landing.
+This competition is for 2m span models flying to 200m height under electric power for a maximum of 30seconds, then gliding for a total of 10 minutes before doing a precision landing.
 The models involved often weigh only 600gr and are used by many people as an introductory class for eSoaring.

 F3K is the hand launched class where pilots are required to do a number of different flight tasks during several rounds of competition.
 Launch is by hand in a discus-like fashion and is good to watch.